aaronpk/live-chat-overlay/README.md

 #### Manual Installation

-If manually installing, you just need to download and install this repositoary an "unpacked" extension in Chrome.
+If manually installing, you just need to download and install this repository an "unpacked" extension in Chrome.

-The download link is here: https://github.com/steveseguin/live-chat-overlay/archive/refs/heads/main.zip  Just extract the files to a folder once downloaded.
+The download link is here: https://github.com/steveseguin/twitch-youtube-restream-chat-overlay/archive/refs/heads/main.zip Just extract the files to a folder once downloaded.

-Next, in Chrome, launch the Extensions page:  * [chrome://extensions/](chrome://extensions/)
+Next, in Chrome, launch the Extensions page: * chrome://extensions/

 On that page, choose "Load unpacked", and navigate to the newly unpacked folder we downloaded, selecting it.
 That's it!
 All installed. :)

 ## Usage